opensrp/opensrp-web/packages/populationCharacteristics/README.md

 &nbsp;&nbsp; _settingLabel_
 &nbsp;&nbsp; _setToNoLabel_
 &nbsp;&nbsp; _setToYesLabel_
-All of the `label` keys expect values of type strings .
+All of the `label` keys expect values of type strings.